Quantum Computing Applications for Flight Trajectory Optimization: Single-source Shortest Path

 \subsubsection{Minima finding variation of Grover's algorithm}

-Grover's algorithm, a renowned quantum search algorithm for unsorted databases, provides a quadratic speedup compared to classical search algorithms.\cite{grover1996fast} By adapting Grover's algorithm for minimum search instead of equality search, we aim to find the index $i$ corresponding to the minimum element in an unsorted list $array$ of $N$ elements, where $N=2^n$ for simplicity.
-We define a binary function $f: {0, 1, \ldots, N-1} \to {0, 1}$ such that $f(i) = 1$ if the $i^{th}$ element of $array$ is less than the current minimum guess and $f(i) = 0$ otherwise.
+Grover's algorithm, known for its quadratic speedup in searching unsorted databases compared to classical algorithms, is adapted in our work to find the minimum value in an unsorted list.
+Consider an array of $N$ elements, where $N=2^n$ for simplicity.
+Our algorithm is an implementation of the Dürr-Høyer minima finding algorithm \cite{durr1996quantum}.
+We define a binary function $f: \{0, 1, \ldots, N-1\} \to \{0, 1\}$ such that $f(i) = 1$ if the $i^{th}$ element of $array$ is less than the current minimum guess, and $f(i) = 0$ otherwise.

-Initially, we establish an equal superposition state $\ket{s} = \frac{1}{\sqrt{N}} \sum_{i=0}^{N-1} \ket{i}$ representing an equal probability of all possible indices of $array$.
-We then design a Minimum Oracle $U_{min}$ that performs a phase inversion on the indices corresponding to elements in $array$ smaller than the current minimum guess.
-Applying the oracle to the superposition state yields a new state, $\ket{s'}$ with marked elements.
-We iteratively apply Grover's algorithm to amplify the probability of the desired marked state, involving the application of the Minimum Oracle and the diffusion operator.
+Algorithm has two distinct Minimum Oracles: the Minimum Oracle for Array ($U_{array}$) and the Minimum Oracle for Initial Guess ($U_{guess}$).
+The $U_{array}$ is designed to interact with the quantum states corresponding to the array elements, marking those states where the elements are less than a given threshold, which is chosen arbitrarily.
+On the other hand, $U_{guess}$ is utilized to establish an initial threshold or reference point against which the array elements are compared.